Trump barred from blocking Twitter users

 The judge rejected argument by Mr Trump's lawyers that the "First Amendment does not apply in this case and that the President's personal First Amendment interests supersede those of plaintiffs".

-Mr Trump has over 52 million followers on Twitter, his preferred social media platform which he started in March 2009.
+Mr Trump has over 52 million followers on Twitter, his preferred social media platform which he joined in March 2009.

 He often eschews the official US presidential Twitter account, @POTUS, as well as his own White House press office, to make official announcements.